LiveHelperChat/chatGPT/README.md

 * Completions API sample setup - https://doc.livehelperchat.com/docs/bot/chatgpt-integration
 * Assistant API is depreciated, but you can look at this sample - https://youtu.be/SEsOjmoKdrI

+## Notes

+* After creating vector storage, you might need to refresh a few times until vector storage appears.
+I don't control that.
+* After the file is uploaded to vector storage, it's not used immediately show even open AI tells it was uploaded.
+You might need refresh a window.
+* If LCH does not allow to upload file, you might need to adjust chat configuration and allow to upload specific file type.
+* OpenAI does not start using files even they are uploaded and completed.
+By my experience, it can take about 10 minutes before they are started to be used in OpenAI calls.

 ## Requirements

 * Min 4.52v Live Helper Chat version.